-Our network of farmers markets, Youthmarkets, Fresh Food Box pick-ups, and Greenmarket Co. ensures that all New Yorkers have access to the freshest, healthiest local food.
+Our network of Greenmarket farmers markets, Farmstands, and Fresh Food Box sites, coupled with GrowNYC Wholesale, ensures that all New Yorkers have access to the freshest, healthiest local food.

 Stellar Farmers Markets

-The NYC DOHMH’s Stellar Farmers Markets program provides free, bilingual nutrition education and cooking demonstrations at select farmers markets throughout NYC from July to November.
+The NYC DOHMH’s Stellar Farmers Markets program provides free, multilingual nutrition education and cooking demonstrations from July to November.
 This initiative promotes the benefits of a diet rich in fruits and vegetables and improves the capacity of New Yorkers to prepare healthy meals using locally grown, seasonal produce.
-Using the "Just Say Yes to Fruits and Vegetables" curriculum, Stellar Farmers Market nutritionists provide free, comprehensive nutrition education workshops and cooking demonstrations at select farmers markets throughout NYC.
-Workshops include topics such as healthy eating, food resource management, food safety, and tips on saving money when food shopping.
-Participants over 18 years of age receive a $2 Health Buck coupon for attending the workshop.
+Stellar Farmers Markets conducted virtual nutrition workshops in English and Spanish and provided Health Bucks directly to GrowNYC and other farmers market operators to distribute to customers.

 Cornell Cooperative Extension

 More than 20% of New York City residents are living at or below the poverty level, many of whom are not receiving the benefits to which they are entitled to purchase food.
 Often a significant hurdle is reaching individuals who may not realize that they qualify for supplemental assistance or would not know how to apply for it.
-GrowNYC partners with community-based organizations to provide SNAP screenings at Greenmarket locations between June and October
+GrowNYC partners with community-based organizations to provide SNAP screenings at Greenmarket locations between June and October.

 During the 2020 season, GrowNYC partnered with Hunger Free America (HFA) to provide nutrition benefit screenings to farmers market customers in a safe outdoor setting.

 If you are interested in applying for SNAP, visit an enrollment site near you.